 After applying some lube, there still might be some black gunk on the chain.
 Or to be more accurate, there will be some black gunk on the chain.
 If you're feeling motivated, give the wheel a few turns while you wipe the chain clean.
 The chain will disintegrate normal paper towels, so either be ready to use a bunch of them or use some disposable shop towels instead.
 They seem to fare much better.

-Once you're done wiping, you can apply a quick last coat of lubricant if you want.
+Once you're done wiping, apply a quick and light last coat of lubricant if you want.
 I did.

 Step 8: Clean-Up

 The only thing left is to let the lube dry.
 You want to give the lube about 30 to 60 minutes to dry, rotating the chain at least once or twice so any wet lube gets distributed.
 Don't remove the ground cover until you're sure it's dry enough to not be dripping anymore.
 Especially near the front sprocket.

 That wasn't that hard, was it?
 If you're really motivated, now would probably be the right moment to take care of the chain tension adjustment and alignment.
 Thankfully, there's a DIY for that, too.
 Also, if you're curious about what other things I've done to my bike, check out my 2017 Kawasaki Ninja 650's Mod List.
 You might find something interesting.

 Hopefully this has provided some insight on one of the most common motorcycle maintenance task.
 And if you have any tips and tricks of your own, feel free to leave them in the comment section below.
 I'd love to hear them.
 If you found this interesting, click the 'Follow' button to get notified of similar projects in the future, or check out my profile to see what other projects I've been up to — here are some others you might like: